 About Erik Erikson

 Erik Erikson (1902-1994) was a German native who came to the United States in the 1930s as a child analyst.
-Erikson believed that personality develops over the course of a lifetime.
-He found children to be complex and resilient, developing in context of society’s expectations and prejudices.1
+Erikson believed that personality develops throughout a lifetime.
+He found children to be complex and resilient, developing in the context of society’s expectations and prejudices. (erikson.edu)

-Erikson’s best known contribution is his Developmental Theory in which a person travels through eight stages from infancy well into adulthood.
-At each stage the individual faces a conflict between his own psychological needs and the needs of society.2
+Erikson’s best known contribution is his Developmental Theory, which states that a person travels through eight stages from infancy to adulthood.
+At each stage, the individual faces a conflict between his own psychological needs and those of society.

 Erikson’s Developmental Theory is summarized in this chart: